limpyd/redis-limpyd/README.rst

 - ability to chain filters
 - ability to intersect the final result with a list of primary keys
 - ability to sort by the score of a sorted set
+- ability to pass fields on some methods

 To use this ExtendedCollectionManager_, declare it as seen in Subclassing_.